Brandon Scherff: Washington Redskins / Football Team

 On April 16, 2018, the Redskins picked up the fifth-year option on Scherff's contract.
 On November 5, he was placed on injured reserve after suffering a torn pectoral in Week 9.
 For the 2019 season, Scherff was voted to his third Pro Bowl.
 The same day, the Redskins placed Scherff on injured reserve due to elbow and shoulder injuries.

 An impending free agent in 2020, the team placed the non-exclusive franchise tag on Scherff prior to the start of the new league year, with him agreeing to it on April 8, 2020.
 He was placed on injured reserve on September 22 following a MCL sprain he suffered during a Week 2 game against the Arizona Cardinals before being reactivated on October 16, 2020.
 He was named to the 2021 Pro Bowl, his fourth in his career, as well becoming the first Washington player to be named first-team All-Pro since punter Matt Turk in 1996.
 He was also ranked 98th on the NFL Top 100 Players of 2021 list.

 In March 2021, Washington placed another non-exclusive franchise tag on Scherff, worth $18 million, which he signed days later.
 He was placed on the team's COVID-19 reserve list on July 31, 2021, and was activated on August 5.
 In the Week 4 game against the Atlanta Falcons, Scherff left the game in the second quarter due to a MCL sprain.
 He missed the Week 15 and 16 games against the Philadelphia Eagles and Dallas Cowboys after being placed on the COVID-19 reserve list for a second time on December 20, 2021.
 A week later, Scherff was placed back on the active roster.

 Jacksonville Jaguars

 Scherff signed a three-year, $49.5 million contract with the Jacksonville Jaguars on March 16, 2022.
+He played and started at right guard for all 17 regular season games in the 2022 season.
+In his second career playoff run, Scherff played through an abdomen injury in the Jaguars' 2022–23 Wild Card round win against the Los Angeles Chargers and the team's loss to the Kansas City Chiefs in the Divisional round.
+He played as the Jaguars' starting right guard for all 17 regular season games for both the 2023 and 2024 seasons.

+Retirement

+On August 14, 2025, Scherff revealed in an interview that he had retired from the NFL.